 It’s so good, in fact, that I realized a year or so ago that I had never actually made regular beef-burgers because I always make these.
 Not in a very long time, anyway.
 Come to think of it, probably since I discovered this recipe.
 And I LOVE beef, so that’s saying something about these turkey burgers.
 It’s really not just my favorite turkey burger, it’s my favorite burger, period.

 I have to thank my sister Emily, the blogger at Joyful Abode, for the topping ideas and the spice combination that flavors the meat here — salt, pepper, sage, and oregano.
-You can find her original post on these turkey burgers here.
-Emily’s post is seven years old, and I’ve been making them for as long!

 I have made these gourmet turkey burgers for friends and visitors, and all have enjoyed them.
 One friend is still talking about them five years later.
 (Hi, Meisha!)
 It’s one of my go-tos when cooking for company when I want to make something casual, but special and memorable.

 So if you want to make burgers this 4th of July that will leave people reminiscing about them for the next several years, this is definitely the way to go.